Blunk-electronic/ET/script_command_set.md

 ### BOARD LAYER STACK
 A layer is a compound of conductor and dielectric.
 The bottom conductor layer is always there and has the highest number.
+There is no command to add the bottom conductor layer.
+The top layer or further inner layers can be added via this command:
 ```
 board led_driver add layer 0.12 0.2 # conductor thickness 0.12, dielectric thickness 0.2
 ```